 Aqua, the ‘water’ element, is the element of life.
 To make quantum computing live up to its expectations, we need to find real-world applications.
 Aqua is where algorithms for NISQ computers are built.
 These algorithms can be used to build applications for quantum computing.

-Aqua is accessible to domain experts in Artificial Intelligence, Chemistry, Finance or Optimization, who want to explore the benefits of using quantum computers as accelerators for specific computational tasks, without needing to worry about how to translate the problem into the language of quantum machines:
+Aqua is accessible to domain experts in Machine Learning, Chemistry, Finance or Optimization, who want to explore the benefits of using quantum computers as accelerators for specific computational tasks, without needing to worry about how to translate the problem into the language of quantum machines:

-Qiskit AI - demonstrates using quantum computers to tackle problems in the artificial intelligence domain.
+Qiskit ML - demonstrates using quantum computers to tackle problems in the machine learning domain.
 These include using a quantum-enhanced support vector machine to experiment with classification problems on a quantum computer.

 Qiskit Finance - provides a collection of applications of quantum algorithms to use cases relevant in finance.
 This includes use cases like portfolio management, derivative pricing, or credit risk analysis.

 Qiskit Optimization - using VQE (Variational Quantum Eigensolver) to experiment with optimization problems (max-cut and traveling salesman problem) on a quantum computer.
-Includes optimization problem modelling, using docplex, which can be automatically translated to input suitable for VQE.
+This includes optimization problem modelling, using docplex, which can be automatically translated to input suitable for VQE.

 import qiskit.tools.jupyter %qiskit_version_table %qiskit_copyright